Chart Color Schemes

 Infrastructure

-Lockleys has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally
+Lockleys has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to affect this region: Project Flight - Adelaide Airport Terminal and Infrastructure Upgrade, Harbour Town Premium Outlets Adelaide Expansion, Thebarton Technology Hub, and Henley Beach Road Visioning Project.
+AreaSearch identified three projects that could affect the region: Project Flight - Adelaide Airport Terminal and Infrastructure Upgrade, Harbour Town Premium Outlets Adelaide Expansion, Southwark Grounds (Thebarton Technology Hub), and Henley Beach Road Visioning Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.